-During radiation therapy, high energy X-rays are delivered to kill the cancer cells.
-To treat larynx cancer, hyperfractionated radiation may be used.
-In this type of radiation treatment, less than usual total daily dose of radiation is divided into two doses and given two times a day.
+During radiation therapy, high-energy X-rays are delivered to kill the cancer cells.
+To treat larynx cancer, hypofractionated radiation may be used.
+In this type of radiation treatment, a less than usual total daily dose of radiation is divided into two doses and given two times a day.
 This radiation is given at the same time as the standard radiation therapy.

 Below are some of the surgical procedures used to treat larynx cancer.
 The most appropriate approach will be selected for each patient.